CESSProject/doc-v2/consensus-node/running.md

 Select both **Stash Account** and **Controller Account**.

-Value bonded: 300,000 TCESS is recommended to select the second option Stash Account as the reward receiving account (do not increase the amount at stake), which means that mining income will not automatically added to staking.
+Value bonded: 300,000 TCESS is recommended.
+In *payment destination*, select the second option **Stash Account as the reward receiving account (do not increase the amount at stake)**, which means that mining income will not automatically added to staking.

 ![Bond Fund](../assets/consensus-node/running/acct-prep-02.webp)